YaSanBee/Dockerfile_Django-uWSGI-Nginx/README.md

-# Django, uWSGI and Nginx in a container
+# Django, uWSGI and Nginx in a Docker Container

-This Dockerfile allows you to build a Docker container with a fairly standard and speedy setup for Django with uWSGI and Nginx.
+This Dockerfile allows you to build a Docker Container with a fairly standard and speedy setup for Django with uWSGI and Nginx.

 uWSGI from a number of benchmarks has shown to be the fastest server